 Here’s a little-known way you can get the bottom-line total cost of attending a particular college: simply call the college’s financial aid office and state that you would like to know the total amount of Federal Direct and PLUS loans that you can borrow for the entire year of college.
 That dollar amount will be the “true” total cost of that college.

-The EFC is the dollar amount the family is expected to contribute that year before any financial award is given by the college.
+The EFC is the dollar amount the family is expected to contribute for college expenses each year before any financial award is given by the college.
 The EFC is based on the results of the family completing the FAFSA (Free Application for Federal Student Aid) or the CSS Profile, as well as other institutional forms.

-Every college that uses the CSS PROFILE can create its own EFC because there are many additional questions they can add in Section Q which can raise the EFC dramatically.
+Colleges that use the CSS Profile can essentially create their own EFC for you.
+They can supply additional questions in Section Q which may raise your EFC dramatically.

-In addition, the EFC may not even be shown on the family’s financial aid award letter; in these cases, call the college and ask for your EFC number so you may determine whether the college is meeting 100% of your family’s “financial need.”
+The EFC may not even be shown on the family’s financial aid award letter; in these cases, call the college and ask for your EFC so you may determine whether the college is meeting 100% of your family’s “financial need.”
 Then, compare this percentage with your other award letters.
 Tools like TuitionFit may also help you compare award letters for specific colleges so that you have better information when analyzing the costs and understanding how much aid is possible.

 Colleges may award the student grants or scholarships in the first year, only to remove them in subsequent years.
-The only way you can be prepared is by asking the financial aid administrator of each school what is required to renew each grant and scholarship in subsequent years.
+The only way you can be prepared for this is by asking the financial aid administrator of each school what is required to renew each grant and scholarship in the following years.
 This is a must-do!
 To have a grant or scholarship removed completely by the college after the first year can increase your costs drastically and put your family in financial jeopardy.